Gelli Printing

 What you'll need to get started

-A soft gel printing plate is the centerpiece of the whole hobby.
-An 8x10 plate is a good starter size; smaller plates work for cards.
+The soft gel plate at the center of the hobby.
+8x10 is a good starter size; smaller plates suit cards.

-Stencils, masks, and texture tools open up the layered look that makes gelli prints distinctive.
-Cheap or DIY — leaves and old credit cards work too.
+Reusable stencils for building up the layered look that makes gelli prints distinctive.
+Leaves and old credit cards work too.

 If you like this, also try